G-Code (RS-274) Support

 M104

-G-code Specification Rules
+G-Code Specification Rules

-G-code and Exponential Notation
+G-Code and Exponential Notation

 AeroScript has special rules when parsing G-code programs due to the existence of the E command in the G-code dialect, in addition to support for constant floating-point values that are specified with exponential notation, as well as the G-code dialect being whitespace-insensitive.